-We recommend the tow vehicle selected have a tow weight rating to handle at least the Gross Vehicle Weight Rating (GVWR) of the RV you have selected.
+We recommend your tow vehicle have a tow weight rating to handle at least the Gross Vehicle Weight Rating (GVWR) of the RV you have selected.
 Please consult with your tow vehicle's dealer for more information about the specific ratings of your tow vehicle.